ComposableFi/composable-ibc/contracts/pallet-ibc/README.md

 ### ICS20 implementation

 The IBC protocol defines an inter-chain token transfer standard that specifies how token transfers should be executed across connected chains.
-ICS20 is an ibc application which can be implemented as a standalone pallet nevertheless, it is implemented as a sub-module of the ibc pallet [`here`](/contracts/pallet-ibc/src/ics20).
+ICS20 is anIBCapplication which can be implemented as a standalone pallet nevertheless, it is implemented as a submodule of theIBCpallet [`here`](/contracts/pallet-ibc/src/ics20).
 The core ics20 logic is already implemented in [`ibc-rs`](/ibc/modules/src/applications/transfer), all that's required to integrate this is to implement the callback handlers for ics20 and implement the [`Ics20Context`](/ibc/modules/src/applications/transfer/context.rs#l118) trait.